 The #chatsafe guidelines were originally developed and released by Orygen in August 2018 in Australia.
 The impact of the guidelines in Australia prompted JED and the Stanford Psychiatry Center for Youth Mental Health and Wellbeing to collaborate with Orygen to adapt the guidelines for a U.S. audience.
 These guidelines are the first of their kind to be informed by evidence and were developed in partnership with young people.

-Coinciding with the launch, the three organizations will host a Facebook Live on Wednesday, April 17 at 4:30 p.m.
+Coinciding with the launch, the three organisations will host a Facebook Live on Wednesday, April 17 at 4:30 p.m.
 EDT via The Mighty, a digital health community.
 The Facebook Live event will feature a panel discussion, moderated by The Mighty’s Editorial Director, Jordan Davidson, with Associate Professor Jo Robinson, head of suicide prevention research at Orygen, and two young adults, Kenna and Felix.

 “The #chatsafe guidelines have already helped thousands of Australian teens and young adults use social media to talk safely about suicide-related thoughts, feelings and behaviors and we are thrilled that they now have the potential to reach even more teens and young adults in the U.S.,” said Associate Professor Robinson.
 “We believe that by equipping young people with the skills to have these conversations safely, young lives will be saved.”